 Welcome to Morgan's Page

-This will be my 11th year partcipating in this event.
+This will be my 12th year partcipating in this event.
 Wow!
 It is hard to believe that I have been participating that long.
 In 2012, I was able to participate in Swim Across America for the first time along with complete my first open water event.
 My first and second year I did the 3 mile race!
 Then in 2014 and 2015 two events that I have particpated in the past happened to fall on the same day AND at the exact same time.
 I didn't want to have to choose one or the other so I decided to do both!
-I am did a 10K run (B1G) before doing the 1.5 mile swim.
-In 2014 I biked between events from by Soldier field over to by Navy Pier for the swim at Ohio street beach.
+I did a 10K run (B1G) before doing the 1.5 mile swim.
+In 2014, I biked between events from by Soldier field over to by Navy Pier for the swim at Ohio street beach.
 In 2015, my dad acted as chauffeur between events.
 In 2016, I just swam the 3 miles, which was quite a challenge.
 In 2017, I swam about 3 miles on my own since the official event was canceled due to weather/water.
 In 2018, I did about a mile in the rough and cold water before needing to stop.
 In 2019, the event had great weather and I was able to do all 3 miles.
 2020 I ran a half marthon instead of swimming as part of the coast to coast challenge.
 It was a hot summer day but I did all 13.1 miles and even was lucky enough to have my sister keep me company on a bike.
-For 2021, I decided that I will do something on my own again.
-I did a 5k with my husband and baby growing in my belly.
-This year I hope to complete a 2 mile swim once again!
+For 2021, I decided to do something on my own again since I was pregnant and would be due close to the event date.
+I did a 5k with my husband and my son growing in my belly.
+Last year, I completed a 2 mile swim with my son and husband watching from the path!
+This year I plan to do 2 miles once again.
 Let's hope for some more great weather and fundraising!

 I have known too many people in my life that have had or are currently fighting or have lost the battle to cancer.
 As I get older, I feel the impact that cancer has on me as an individual more and more.
 Three of my friends that I swam with in high school learned they had cancer.
 Such a scary thing at any age but especially when you are so young.
 So not only has family been diagnosed, but friends and family friends/my friends family as well.
 In the case of cancer, one person is too many to know.
 Research is something that will help to find a cure for cancer.
 Any little bit can help!
 Which is why I am diving right in and swimming, yet again.
 I know that it will be difficult for me, but it is nothing compared to what all the people that I know affected or infected by cancer go through.